 What are head lice?

 Head lice, or Pediculus humanus capitis, are tiny crawling insects that live on the human scalp.
 They are parasites that survive by sucking small amounts of blood from the head.
 Head lice cannot live more than 24 hours off their human host.
+Sunshine coast blinds are something that gives a unique look to your house.
+A functional blind is always the most beautiful removable curtain, so if you are planning to add a new blinds to your home check this discount blinds go to this site.

 Life-cycle: The louse (singular of lice) attaches its eggs, otherwise known as nits, to the base of a hair shaft.
 It takes 8-10 days for an egg, from an inseminated female, to hatch and 9-12 days for a nymph to grow to adult size.
 A female louse may lay up to 3-6 eggs per day.